brandon-relentnet/ncpa-ticker/README.md

 ## Highlights
 - **Live theme controls** – Adjust header, badge, body, score column, and ticker background colors with HSL pickers while previewing accessible text contrast in real time.
 - **NCPA match data** – Fetches game results, teams, and player rosters by match ID using the official API and summarizes the current series status.
+- **Live scoring push** – Subscribes to the NCPA websocket feed per match ID and applies `updateGames` events as soon as referees post them.
 - **Layout-ready ticker view** – `/ticker` renders the Scoreboard component full screen with the latest settings, ideal for OBS or browser sources.
 - **Cross-tab sync** – Theme selections, match state, and ticker payload broadcast between browser tabs via `localStorage`, making it easy to keep the ticker window up to date.
 - **Logo overlay tools** – Upload a badge, toggle transparency, hide the built-in NCPA text, and drag to reposition the image directly in the preview.